Keep your loved one safe

 - Camouflage doors.
 Place removable curtains over doors or camouflage doors with paint or wallpaper that matches the surrounding walls.
 Signs on doors might help, too.

 - Use a GPS device.
 Consider having your loved one wear a GPS or other tracking device that can send electronic alerts about his or her location.
 If your loved one wanders, the GPS device can help you find him or her quickly.

 Ensure a safe return

-If you're concerned about your loved one's wandering, inform your neighbors and other close contacts about your loved one's condition.
+If you're concerned about your loved one's wandering, inform the local police, your neighbors and other close contacts about your loved one's condition.
 Keep a list of emergency phone numbers handy in case you can't find your loved one.
 Keep a recent photo of your loved one on hand, too.

 Also consider enrolling in the Alzheimer's Association safe-return program.
 For a small fee, participants receive an identification bracelet and access to 24-hour support in case of emergency.

 If your loved one is lost, contact local authorities and the safe-return program — if you've enrolled — right away.
 The sooner you ask for help, the sooner your loved one is likely to be found.

 - Wandering and getting lost.
 Alzheimer's Association. http://www.alz.org/living_with_alzheimers_wandering_behaviors.asp.
 Accessed June 30, 2015.